MKisKrazy/B2E-intern-Project/README.md

 >Backend does the preprocessing.
 >The upload is succesful if we get an response code of 200 in the terminal of backend.py.

-## Prediction:
+## Step 3- Prediction and Upload Prediction:

 ### **Run the *predict.py* file**
 >It fetches the data from the API , does prediction, uploads the predicted data to the API.
 >If you get the Plot and the output for evaluation metrics then prediction works fine.
 >If you get JSON data of actual and predcited as output then the data is succesfully uploaded to the API.

-## To view the plot and the Actual Vs Predicted data:
+## Step 4 - To view the plot and the Actual Vs Predicted data:

 **Run the *pred_data.html* file or You can just click the *predict* button in the "upload.html" page to view them**